bhavyaa1801/FORANDROID/README.md

 # FORANDROID
-An Android (Mobile) Leak Detection Tool for Forensics Investigators
+An AI Enriched Tool For Investigating Internal Leaks From Android Devices Using OSINT & Forensics